danielemoraschi/maplace.js/README.md

 	    <td>string</td>
 	    <td>View All</td>
 	    <td>
-	      Set the text of the "view all" link
+	      Set a custom text for the link "view all"
 	    </td>
 	  </tr>
 	  <tr>